by Pat McNees* (updated 9-24-18)

 “In 1998, few people had ever heard of the personal history business,” says book designer Marion Johnson, “and only a handful were making a living producing life stories.
 Thanks to APH, the personal history business is now a growing industry.
 I have had the privilege of watching APH and the industry grow.
 And without APH, I would not be in business today.”

 Sadly, APH is no more.
-(See A short history of the Associations of Personal Historians) It will be interesting to see if something comes along to take its place.
-Meanwhile, several chapters of former members are forming around the country, sometimes with new monkers.
+(See A short history of the Association of Personal Historians) It will be interesting to see if something comes along to take its place.
+Meanwhile, several chapters of members exist around the country, sometimes with new monkers.
 Here are the ones I know about: So far you can find local personal historian groups here:

 *Pat wrote this originally for the Association of Personal Historians.